BestTimesToVisit.com Logo

 Inter-Island Flights

-These small planes are the quickest way to hop between the main inhabited islands like Baltra (for Santa Cruz), San Cristobal, and Isabela.
-They are essential if you're on a tight schedule or have limited mobility.
+These small propeller planes are the quickest way to hop between the main inhabited islands like Baltra (for Santa Cruz), San Cristobal, and Isabela.
+They are essential for maximizing your time if you have a tight schedule or want to visit multiple islands in one trip.

-On Santa Cruz, San Cristobal, and Isabela, taxis (often pickup trucks with benches) are readily available for getting around towns and to nearby attractions like the highlands or Tortuga Bay.
+On the larger islands like Santa Cruz and San Cristobal, taxis are readily available for getting around towns and to key attractions like the highlands.
+They are usually pickup trucks with benches in the back or small cars.

-Renting a bicycle is a fantastic way to explore the main towns and some coastal paths at your own pace, particularly on Santa Cruz and Isabela.
+Renting a bicycle is a fantastic way to explore the towns and immediate surroundings of islands like Isabela and Santa Cruz at your own pace.
+It's an eco-friendly and enjoyable option for shorter distances.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.